NVIDIA/NVFlare/examples/federated_statistics/README.md

 *
 * Output directory
   * The result will be saved to job workspace, which can be downloaded via download_job command
+  * The result is in json format, which can be loaded in pandas data frame.
+  * We provided some visualization utilities, one can visualize via jupyter notebook

 # How it works